wavesplatform/docs.wavesplatform/docs/en/blockchain/blockchain-network/readme.md

 For the convenience of users and developers who are not yet ready to launch their own node, the Waves team provides the pool of nodes with public API.
 You can use the API to read blockchain data and send transactions.

-Addresses of the pool of public nodes are as follows:
+The addresses of the pool of public nodes are as follows:

 | | |
 | :--- | :--- |